ElDavoo/wa-crypt-tools/README.md

 1) Output of the program (both with and without --force)
 2) Hexdump of keyfile
 3) Hexdump of first 512 bytes of encrypted DB

-### Planned / To Do

-stickers.db decryption support

 ### Not planned / wontfix